Skip to nav Skip to content

 Flow cytometry

-Flow cytometry is a sensitive technology that can help a physician determine the cell types present in the sample and identify specific protein markers on the surface of the cells.
-The physician can use the markers to differentiate between healthy and cancerous cells and, if leukemia is diagnosed, classify its type.
+Flow cytometry involves staining blood cells with a fluorescent dye and then passing the cells through a laser beam.
+The dye will cause the cells to emit light, which will be measured by a special detector.
+This sensitive technology can help a physician determine the cell types present in a blood sample and identify specific protein markers on their surface.
+Based on the markers, the physician can differentiate between healthy and cancerous cells and, if leukemia is diagnosed, classify its type.

 Procedures used for diagnosing leukemia